Adrian Pennock: AFC Bournemouth

 In 1992, Pennock was allowed to move to AFC Bournemouth for a fee of £30,000.
 He was a regular for the Cherries until he suffered a knee injury in December 1995 and was unable to regain his place in the team.

 Gillingham

 In October 1996 his former Bournemouth manager, Tony Pulis signed him for Gillingham for £25,000.
 Pennock spent over six years at Priestfield Stadium where he was a regular in the first team at Gillingham until a recurring knee injury took its toll.
 He developed a reputation as a practical joker whilst with Gillingham – during one pre-season friendly he switched on the pitch sprinkler system during the match.
 He also scored a memorable own goal against Wigan Athletic in 2000 which spawned a recurring terrace chant of "He only scores own goals".
-Such was his affinity with the fans that he even acquired his own fan club.
+Such was his affinity with the fans that he even acquired his own fan club, The Adrian Pennock Fan Club.
 On the pitch, he was named captain for the 2000 Football League Second Division play-off final which saw the Gills promoted to the Football League First Division for the first time in their history.